brookshelley/brookshelley.github.com/movies.md

 31. **They're Watching**

     This was goofy as hell, and was sort of a comedic Blair Witch in Moldova thing.
 Near the end it takes a sharp left, and we were cracking up.
 Worth watching on Netflix, perhaps?

+32. **2012**

+    A beautifully terrible film by the guy who brought us The Day After Tomorrow.
+I love a movie where we're led to believe that John Cusack is the best driver in the world, and a writer-cum-action hero.
+I love watching this movie when I'm camping, or hiking for a few days, because it's so ridiculous, and also it's wild to watch the world end, however silly the movie.

+33. **In This Corner of the World**

+    SO.
+MANY.
+TEARS.
+My friends and I sobbed through a lot of this film about the atrocities of World War 2, especially the destruction the United States caused in Japan.
+The movie follows a woman living in Hiroshima, then Kure, who grows up in the 30s and 40s, and sees her friends and loved ones suffer during the war.
+It's beautiful, hilarious at times, and sad.
+This movie is a shift on the view that Grave of the Fireflies offers, but definitely in similar territory.

 ## 2016